fbotalla/Web-Dev/README.md

 **Personal images and sensitive information have been taken out for privacy purposes**

-A series of Web sites developed by me as part of my learning experience.
+A series of Web sites developed by me as part of my HTML, CSS JavaScript and PHP learning experience.